kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 ## Difference Between TensorFlow-GPU, TensorFlow-CPU, and TensorFlow
-According to a highly upvoted answer in [stackoverflow](https://stackoverflow.com/questions/52624703/difference-between-installation-libraries-of-tensorflow-gpu-vs-cpu), the *yes*/*no* in the tabular means "Will the package work out of the box when executing `import tensorflow as tf`?"
+According to a highly upvoted answer in [stackoverflow](https://stackoverflow.com/questions/52624703/difference-between-installation-libraries-of-tensorflow-gpu-vs-cpu), the *yes*/*no* in the tabular means "if the package will work out of the box when executing `import tensorflow as tf`":

 | Support for TensorFlow libraries for hardware type | tensorflow/tf | tensorflow-gpu/tf-gpu |
 | :----------: | :----------: | :----------: |